This route is tentative and may be modified based on weather conditions. Will post updates on Facebook and here on this site.

 Sunday:

-Recover your boat or keep sailing. the event is over until next year.
+Recover your boat or keep sailing.
+The event is over until next year.

 For boating information on the area, refer to Pat's Cruising Map.